pedalpete/it/readme.md

 favorit is a javascript/node.js library to abstract away complex and inconsistent hardware interfaces into a single simple to use API.

+## In a nutshell

+Have you ever wanted to write

+`$$('temperature').get(function(temp) { console.log('The temperature is ', temp) };`

+Well, now you can, and run on multiple devices without mixing business logic with device configuration considerations.

 ### Supported Versions of node
 Favorit has been tested with node v4, it should also work with v5. v0.10 and v0.12 have not been tested and may not work.

 ## What's supported?
-Currently favorit has been tested on RaspberryPi v1b and Beaglebone Black, but any linux device which runs node should work.
+Currently favorit has been tested on RaspberryPi v1b and Beaglebone Black, but any linux device which runs node.js should work.
 I'll be happy to test with other devices, I just need to get access to them.

 favorit works with GPIO, i2C and SPI protocols.